TrevorMcDougald/Portfolio-Site/README.md

         to switch to a different domain, although I assumed it'd do it automatically.
 - I spent the rest of my time figuring out how to format HTML5/CSS
+- I solved the formatter, but the website redirection isn't solved with the CNAME cert like I thought...

+#### 9/5/2019
+-   I changed the text/background color of the website.
+I also changed the font size
+-   I learned more about HTTP / HTML / CSS.
+-   I'm still having trouble rerouting trevormcdougald.com to mcdougald.info...